Neplooo/Flask-Showcase/README.md

 ## How to use

 1. Clone the github repo.
-2. On the raspberry pi, run the program with root privleges.
+2. On the raspberry pi, run GPIOFlask.py with root privleges.
 3. Go to 0.0.0.0:5000 and you will be at the home page.
+4. Enjoy!

 ---